-Niacin can actually be created from tryptophan, so consuming niacin itself may not even be necessary to ensure you're not deficient.
+Niacin can actually be derived from tryptophan, so consuming niacin itself may not even be necessary to ensure you're not deficient.
 However, niacin cannot be stored, so deficiency is possible.
 Niacin plays a role in your skin health, conversion of energy from carbohydrates, and possibly cholesterol production.

-Verdict: Unlikely to Affect Anxiety - More Research Needed
+Verdict: Not known to Affect Anxiety

 Vitamin B5 – Pantothenic Acid